louwrentius/lsidrivemap/README.md

 which disk (sda/sdb/etc) is in which drive slot.
 It also shows the drive temperature of each slot.

+It requires an argument of 'temp' or 'disk'.

 Example output:

     root@nano:/usr/src# ./lsidrivemap temp